Scam-Likely, Spam Risk, Fraud Risk, Potential Fraud, Potential Spam

 What can your call center do about blocked and flagged calls?

 There is no single solution to avoiding flagged or blocked calls.
 But there are a few steps sales and lead gen teams can and should take to minimize the blow to contact rates.
-The trend for outbound call centers in 2021 is to employ the right strategies to reduce the risks that your calls will be blocked or tagged as spam.
+The trend for outbound call centers in 2023 is to employ the right strategies to reduce the risks that your calls will be blocked or flagged as spam.

 Smarter Outreach Strategies

 Gone are the old school ways of hammering away at leads till you reach a good prospect.
-That tactic will result in your calls being blocked or labeled as spam.
+“Dialing your leads to death, over and over and over, is no longer a working strategy,” says Nima Hakimi.
+This strategy, he says, will result in your calls being blocked or labeled as spam.

 To understand the smarter strategies used by next gen call centers, begin by assessing the quality of the leads you’re dialing.

-If you have low intent leads, be cautious how aggressively you set up your agents to call them.
+If you have low-intent leads, be cautious how aggressively you set up your agents to call them.
 Instead, plan your campaigns to rest the numbers that don’t reach anyone by scheduling a cadence spaced over time.
-Sophisticated dialer software can support responsible dialing, with tools that automatically rest lists/leads based on the intent levels and prior dispositions, and employing a smart redial/recycle logic for optimal lead management.
+Sophisticated predictive dialer software can support responsible dialing, with tools that automatically rest lists or leads based on their intent levels and prior dispositions, and employing a smart redial/recycle logic for optimal lead management.

-For high intent leads, leverage an omnichannel approach that includes SMS texting and email, with strategic call cadences and features like smart voicemail drops to reach out to those consumers in the best way possible.
+For high intent leads, leverage an omnichannel approach that includes email and outbound SMS solutions, with strategic call cadences and features like smart voicemail drops to reach out to those consumers in the best way possible.
+According to Hakimi, “You want to have strategies in place that automate the outreach process and an omnichannel approach where you set up a sequence of events that uses texting, emailing, and calls.”

 Dial smarter, not harder